Proteas eyeing competitive series against West Indies

 South Africa will face the hosts in two Tests at the Darren Sammy National Stadium in St Lucia from June 10-22 and five T20 Internationals at the Grenada National Stadium from June 26 to July 3.

-The tour was originally scheduled for last year but was scrapped following the outbreak of the COVID-19 pandemic, which forced Cricket West Indies to halt their entire domestic schedule.
+The tour was originally scheduled for last year but was scrapped following the outbreak of the coronavirus pandemic, which forced Cricket West Indies to halt their entire domestic schedule.

 For South Africa, the visit will mark their first bilateral series against West Indies in nearly 12 years, following their 2-0 win back in 2010.